digital-loukoum/gravity/documentation/src/routes/changelog/index.md

 - add more advanced example
 - fix secondary text color for dark theme
 - make icon animation not so aggressive for CPU
-- fix subtraction example in the main page that was actually performing an addition 😅
+- fix subtraction example in the main page that was actually performing an addition
-- create this changelog.
-Youhou! 🎉
+- create this changelog 🎉